Catallactic/catallactic-site/docs/whitepaper.md

 #### 4.2.2.
 Funding Allocation

+The purpose of Funding Allocation is to provide funds to the funding rounds lopanned in the projecvt roadmap.
 A fair launch, without any funding allocation is welcome by the token investors.
+This can include:

+- private rounds

+- pre-sales

+- public sales

 export const FundingAllocation = () => {
 	return (